aragon/connect/docs/thegraph-connectors.md

 #### A1.
 Modify package.json with your username and subgraph name

-In "package.json", you'll find a bunch of scripts that reference the user "ajsantander" and the app name "voting".
+In "package.json", you'll find a bunch of scripts that reference the user "aragon" and the app name "voting".
 Change these to your user or Github organization name.

 #### A2.
 Create your subgraphs in the TheGraph dashboard